imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 >-CSS styles can be inherited from the ancestor to descendant elements.
 So defining some broad styles as the base font color can be added using the `body` selector.
 All of the descendant elements nested within the `<body>` tag will inherit this style.
 ![image](https://user-images.githubusercontent.com/64577273/148176447-8ff0d94b-11ba-45a7-90b7-fedeedd60664.png)
 -[The W3C has a list of which properties can and can't be inherited.](https://www.w3.org/TR/CSS21/propidx.html)
--Specificity determines how browsers decide which [CSS rule](https://djnmarti.com/foothill/coin65/week_02/basicsReview_rulesAnatomy.html) takes precedence when there are conflicting declarations.The hierarchy is based on the selector type. [check how they rank from lowest to highest in here.](https://www.w3schools.com/css/css_specificity.asp)
+-Specificity determines how browsers decide which [CSS rule](https://djnmarti.com/foothill/coin65/week_02/basicsReview_rulesAnatomy.html) takes precedence when there are conflicting declarations.
+The hierarchy is based on the selector type. [check how they rank from lowest to highest in here.](https://www.w3schools.com/css/css_specificity.asp)
 -[experiment with the following code snippet](https://codepen.io/imahdio/pen/ZEXoqBo) to see how specificity affects these selectors.
 >```html
 ><section>